MithrilJS/mithril.js/CONTRIBUTING.md

 ## Why doesn't the Mithril codebase use trailing semi-colons?
 Would a PR to add them be welcome?

 I don't use them.
 Adding them means the semi-colon usage in the codebase will eventually become inconsistent.
-If you're not comfortable with ASI rules, bear in mind that this codebase is heavily optimized and large modifications will require an advanced level of javascript mastery.